Uniswap/docs/docs/sdk/v3/guides/liquidity/01-position-data.md

 ## Introduction

-This guide will introduce us to liquidity positions in Uniswap V3 and present the `v3-sdk` classes and Contracts used to interact with the protocol.
+This guide will introduce us to **liquidity positions** in Uniswap V3 and present the `v3-sdk` classes and Contracts used to interact with the protocol.
 The concepts and code snippets showcased here can be found across the **Pooling Liquidity** examples in the Uniswap code examples [repository](https://github.com/Uniswap/examples).

 In this guide, we will take a look at the [Position](../../reference/classes/Position.md) and [NonfungiblePositionManager](../../reference/classes/NonfungiblePositionManager.md) classes, as well as the [NonfungiblePositionManager Contract](../../../../contracts/v3/reference/periphery/NonfungiblePositionManager.md).

 At the end of the guide, we should be familiar with the most important classes used to interact with liquidity positions.
-We should also understand how to fetch and create positions on the Contract side.
+We should also understand how to fetch positions from the **NonfungiblePositionManager Contract**.

 For this guide, the following Uniswap packages are used: